zjc664656505/BQ_PROJECT/README.md

 6. NetIncomeFeatures.csv: Saved csv for results of example feature selection for Net Income.
 7. RevenueFeatures.csv: Saved csv for results of example feature selection for Revenue.
 8. EbitdaFeatures.csv: Saved csv for results of example feature selection for Ebitda.
+9. project HTMLs provide the html version of our notebooks' outputs, since there are too many cells for output so we divided them into several project htmls

 Contributors - University of California, Irvine:
 1. Junchen Zhao (junchez3@uci.edu).